GSA/digitalgov.gov/content/posts/2014-02-06-join-hhs-ignite-innovation-day-on-friday.md

 ---
+url: /2014/02/06/join-hhs-ignite-innovation-day-on-friday/
 date: 2014-02-06 4:23:22 -0400
-title: 'Join HHS Ignite Innovation Day on Friday'
+title: Join HHS Ignite Innovation Day on Friday
 summary: 'This post was originally published on the IDEA Lab blog by Read Holman, HHS&nbsp;Innovation Advisor to the Chief Technology Officer and an Intrapreneur working in the HHS IDEA Lab.
 Launched last year in &ldquo;beta&rdquo; by Secretary Sebelius,&nbsp;HHS Ignite&nbsp;supports early-stage projects that can be completed in tight time frames.
 Ignite is part of HHS&rsquo;s&nbsp;IDEA Lab, which'
-authors: [andreanocesigritz]
+authors:
+  - andreanocesigritz
 categories:
   - Managing Digital
 tag: